Quantum Sticking of Atoms on Membranes: Atom-Membrane Interaction

 One might start by treating the atom-membrane interaction to be a sum of two-body interactions over the surface of the membrane.
 For an atom located a distance $Z$ above the membrane center, the atom-membrane interaction is of the form

-where $v(\sqrt{r^2+(Z-u)^2})$ is the effective interaction between a differential patch of the membrane located at $(\vec r, u)$ and the impinging atom at $Z$.
-(Here, $u$ is the height of the patch above the $xy$-plane and $\vec r$ sweeps over the membrane in its isolated equilibrium.)
+where $v(\sqrt{r^2+(Z-u)^2})$ is the effective interaction between a differential patch of the membrane located at $({\bf r}, u)$ and the impinging atom at $Z$.
+(Here, $u$ is the height of the patch above the $xy$-plane and ${\bf r}$ sweeps over the membrane in its equilibrium in isolation.)
 Expanding the interaction to linear order in $u$, one obtains

+The interest here is in low energies and low temperatures where the validity of neglecting higher order terms in the displacement to describe atom-surface collisions has been previously discussed \cite{gumhalter03}.

-The first term is the interaction with a static, flat membrane.
+The first term in Eq.~\ref{pot} is the interaction with a static, flat membrane.
 For the van der Waals case, the long-range attractive interaction between two neutral, polarizable particles separated by $s$ behaves as $v(s)=-C_6 s^{-6}$ for large $s$ (neglecting retardation effects).
 Thus, the static term behaves at large distances as

 for a circular membrane with radius $a$.
 This is asymptotically equal to the Casimir-Polder potential between a neutral atom and a 2D insulating solid \cite{dobson}.
 The short-range repulsive contribution to the atom-membrane interaction can be similarly obtained.